-Tracking recipes is highly important for every single food blog.
-It offers a clear perspective about your culinary history, and it allows your readers to easily access them at any time.
+Tracking recipes is essential for every food blog.
+It offers a place for your culinary history, and it allows your readers to access them at any time easily.

-That’s why we offer you a convenient way to browse them all with the Recipe Index — a template page that is fully customizable and allows you to display all your recipes and enables visitors to filter through them.
+That’s why we created the Recipe Index — a template page that is fully customizable and allows you to display all your recipes and enables visitors to filter through them.

 A template is a starter layout with numerous areas where you can add your content.
 In the Recipe Index template, each area is called a Widget area and can hold widgets such as Featured Posts, Calendar, Categories, etc. For example, the Recipe Index on our Julia demo is built with the Recipe Index template.
 Here are the Widget areas that you can find:

-- Archive Content: by using our Featured Posts widgets you can customize this area, adding the categories that are important to showcase on the Recipe Index
+- Archive Content: by using our Featured Posts widgets, you can add the categories that are important to showcase on the Recipe Index;

-- Default search widget: so that browsing through your recipes could be done.
+- Default search widget: so that browsing through your recipes is as easy as possible.

-Now that we have our page set up it’s time to add some relevant widgets to the page.
+Now that we have our page set up, it’s time to add relevant widgets to the page.
 Here’s what you need to do:

-- Click on the Add a Widget button.
-From the menu that will appear on the right, select any widget that you would like to add.
+- Click on the Add a Widget button and select any widget that you would like to add.

 If you want to learn more about our custom widgets, you can dig deeper right here.